 2 .
 It turned into a civilian monument after the Revolution

-After all the changes that took place in France after the French Revolution, this building also changed into a place of civilian use.
+After all the changes that took place in France post-French Revolution, this building also changed into a place of civilian use.
 Victor Hugo was the first literary figure to be buried there in 1885.
 It must be said that this building, as well as all transformations it went through, had strong political motivations that remain even today.
-Its main purpose now is to house the remains of people who made important contributions to the French ideals, from the sciences (with Pierre and Marie Curie) to literature (with Victor Hugo, Emile Zola, among others), and philosophy and politics (with Voltaire and Rousseau) just to mention a few.
+Its main purpose now is to house the remains of people who made important contributions to French ideals, from the sciences (with Pierre and Marie Curie) to literature (with Victor Hugo, Emile Zola, among others), and philosophy and politics (with Voltaire and Rousseau) just to mention a few.
 There are even some modern political figures such as Simone Véil, a defender of women’s rights and the European Project.
 The President of the Republic is the one who decides who gets to rest for eternity in the Panthéon.

-The giant, 15,000 ton dome is made up of three different stone domes on top of each other, one inside the other; they all rest on four pillars and it is a technical and mathematical achievement for its time.
+The giant, 15,000 ton dome is made up of three different stone domes on top of each other, one inside the other; they all rest on four pillars and it was a technical and mathematical achievement for its time.
 It mixes Greek temples, Christian sanctuaries, and humanism.
 It was a creation of architect Jacques-Germain Sufflot, who was a leading edge figure during the Age of Enlightenment.
 Sufflot was one of the first people to study the Greek temples remaining in the south of Italy and breaking with the ornamental traditions of his time.

 4 .
 The Foucault Pendulum is found inside